Opuntia species on 8-9-11, #74-16.

 Opuntia sp. on 10-12-11, #82-11.

-When I was living at the mansion in Mississippi, a good friend of mine came over one day in 2010 or 2011 and told me about a prickly pear cactus laying in a driveway across the creek.
+When I was living at the mansion in Mississippi, a good friend of mine came over one day in 2010 or 2011 and told me about a prickly pear cactus lying in a driveway across the creek.
 He said no one lived in the house and I should get the plant.
-He said it was laying in the driveway in a broken pot.
+He said it was lying in the driveway in a broken pot.

 So, we went to investigate.
 Sure enough, it was just as he said.
 We walked around the property for a while and found many plants that were not there by accident and it was evident that whoever planted them had been a definite plant collector.
 In the rear of the backyard was a good-sized black bamboo “forest”.
 Not only that, but there were several of the BIGGEST and neatest Crape Myrtle trees I have ever seen.
 Believe me, I am NOT a fan of Crape Myrtle and usually refer to them as Crap Myrtle.
 The trunks on these trees were a mottled reddish-brown and grey which was much different than the others I had seen and the ones in my own yard.